Residual-based Chebyshev filtered subspace iteration for sparse Hermitian eigenvalue problems tolerant to inexact matrix-vector products: Introduction

-Chebyshev filtered subspace iteration (ChFSI) has emerged as a robust alternative to Krylov subspace eigensolvers for extracting a small subset of extremal eigenpairs from large, sparse Hermitian matrices—particularly in scenarios where these eigenpairs must be computed repeatedly as the system matrix evolves within an outer iteration.
+Chebyshev filtered subspace iteration (ChFSI) has emerged as a robust alternative to Krylov subspace eigensolvers for extracting a small subset of extremal eigenpairs from large Hermitian matrices—particularly in scenarios where these eigenpairs must be computed repeatedly as the system matrix evolves within an outer iteration.
 A prominent example is the nonlinear eigenvalue problem that arises in Kohn-Sham density functional theory (DFT)~\cite{kohnSelfconsistentEquationsIncluding1965}, where one is interested in the lowest eigenpairs of a Hamiltonian that depends nonlinearly on the eigenvectors.
 This problem is typically solved through a Self-Consistent Field (SCF) procedure, in which the Hamiltonian is updated at each iteration and a small set of extremal eigenpairs must be recomputed repeatedly as the system approaches self-consistency.
 ChFSI relies on a Chebyshev polynomial filtering procedure that constructs a subspace rich in the desired eigenvectors, exploiting the fast growth property of Chebyshev polynomials outside the interval [-1,1], followed by a Rayleigh-Ritz step of projection and subspace diagonalization.
 Approaches based on ChFSI have become quite popular recently to solve both standard and generalized eigenproblems arising in DFT~\cite{lohChebyshevFilteringLanczos1984,zhouParallelSelfconsistentfieldCalculations2006,motamarriHigherorderAdaptiveFiniteelement2013,levittParallelEigensolversPlanewave2015,wuAdvancingDistributedMultiGPU2023}.
-Although variants of ChFSI approaches combined with the Davidson method~\cite{zhouChebyshevDavidsonAlgorithm2007,miaoChebyshevDavidsonMethod2020,miaoFlexibleBlockChebyshevDavidson2023,wangNewSubspaceIteration2025} have been proposed, the ChFSI approach remains the preferred choice in electronic structure codes based on DFT for solving the underlying nonlinear eigenvalue problem~\cite{dasDFTFE10Massively2022,ghoshSPARCAccurateEfficient2017a,zhouChebyshevfilteredSubspaceIteration2014,fengMassivelyParallelImplementation2024,banerjeeChebyshevPolynomialFiltered2016} due to its scalability, ability to accommodate evolving subspaces and computational efficiency~\cite{dasFastScalableAccurate2019,dasLargeScaleMaterialsModeling2023}.
-Additionally, ChFSI is memory efficient compared to Davidson-type approaches and further offers an attractive alternative to preconditioned-type conjugate gradient approaches for problems, especially for problems where good preconditioners are unavailable.
-The current work fills an important gap in the ChFSI approach by developing a residual-based approach to ChFSI that is tolerant to inexact matrix-vector products during the subspace construction step.
+Although variants of ChFSI approaches combined with the Davidson method~\cite{zhouChebyshevDavidsonAlgorithm2007,miaoChebyshevDavidsonMethod2020,miaoFlexibleBlockChebyshevDavidson2023,wangNewSubspaceIteration2025} have been proposed, the ChFSI approach has become the preferred choice in large-scale electronic structure codes for solving the underlying nonlinear eigenvalue problem~\cite{dasDFTFE10Massively2022,ghoshSPARCAccurateEfficient2017a,zhouChebyshevfilteredSubspaceIteration2014,fengMassivelyParallelImplementation2024,banerjeeChebyshevPolynomialFiltered2016} due to its scalability, ability to accommodate evolving subspaces and computational efficiency~\cite{dasFastScalableAccurate2019,dasLargeScaleMaterialsModeling2023}. {\cblue We note that planewave-based DFT codes often employ preconditioned iterative solvers (e.g., preconditioned conjugate gradient or Davidson-type methods) that exploit the availability of effective kinetic-energy-based preconditioners in the Fourier basis.
+However, for real-space discretizations (finite-element, finite-difference) where constructing such spectrally adapted preconditioners is less straightforward, ChFSI has proven to be the most effective approach for large-scale calculations.
+Additionally, ChFSI is memory efficient compared to Davidson-type approaches and further offers an attractive alternative to preconditioned-type conjugate gradient approaches for problems where good preconditioners are unavailable.\cn} The current work fills an important gap in the ChFSI approach by developing a residual-based approach to ChFSI that is tolerant to inexact matrix-vector products during the subspace construction step.
 Consequently, we argue that the method is well-suited for solving generalized eigenproblems efficiently and additionally low-precision arithmetic can be leveraged in the light of recent changes in modern heterogeneous computing architectures, significantly improving computational efficiency.